nemanja-stanarevic/firebase-promisified/README.md

-# firebase-promisify
+# firebase-promisified
 Firebase with Promises and RxJS

 ## Motivation
 Firebase is awesome, but callbacks suck. hard.
-This simple function adds to the Firebase prototype so that you can write code like this:
+This simple module adds to the Firebase prototype so that you can write code like this:

 ```javascript